MsDora, a former teacher and Christian counselor, presents practical Scriptural principles for joyful everyday living.

 Have your brand of Valentine's Day celebration any time of year.
 Share poems and cards to affirm each other and appreciate your friendships.
 Make original poetry optional and limit it to four or six lines.
 Also suggest optional additions of flowers, teddy bears, angel figurines, etc. Plan ahead to make the occasion tasteful and touching --including appropriate hugs in full view of the entire group.

 Gracious words are a honeycomb, sweet to the soul and healing to the bones Proverbs 16:24)

 Search for quotations on singleness, friendship, beauty, or whatever topic the group considers important.
 Ask for submissions from your email friends or friends in your social network like Facebook and Twitter.
 Organize a session for judging and voting for the top five (or ten) quotes.
 Don't be influenced by who submits the quote.
 You're judging the popularity of the quote, not the popularity of the group member.
 Your choices could generate content for future meetings.

 A cheerful heart is good medicine (Proverbs 17:22).

 Invite three or four married couples to one of your meetings and have fun with them.
 Tell them your plan beforehand to make sure that they are willing.
-Put them in the hot seat and play games in which they reveal humorous answers to questions which are somewhat personal but definitely not private.
-Announce that the events of this meeting will not be discussed-- not even with group members who are absent.
-Information easily takes on different meaning when reported outside the moment.
+Put them in the hot seat and play games in which they reveal humorous answers to questions that are somewhat personal but definitely not private.
+Announce that the events of this meeting will not be discussed-- not even with absent group members.
+Information easily takes on a different meaning when reported outside the moment.